-Other Public Funding Resources Template
+Other Public Funding Resources Template Link to Template

-Other public funding for existing broadband projects Georgia BEAD Program Instructions: Please submit a list of all broadband deployment projects that the applicant or its affiliates are undertaking or have committed to undertake at the time of the application using public funds (both state and federal).
-Include projects for which the publicant has applied or intends to apply, are undertaking or have committed to undertake at the time of the application using public funds (both state and federal).
-Include projects for which the publicant has applied or intends to apply, are undertaking or have committed to undertake, and publicly funded broadband deployment projects conducted or planned by applicant's parent company or any affiliates.
-These projects could be, but do not necessarily according to the public of the public funds of the projects for which the public funds of th
+Other public funding for existing broadband projects Georgia BEAD Program Include projects that the applicant has applied or intends to apply, are undertaking or have committed to undertake at the time of the application using public funds (both state and federal).
+Include projects for which the pplicant has applied or intends to apply, are undertaking or have committed to undertake at the time of the application using public funds (both state and federal).
+Include projects for which the pplicant has applied or intends to apply, are undertaking or have committed to undertake, and publicly funded broadband deployment projects conducted or planned by applicant's parent company or any affiliates.
+These projects could be, but do not necessarily according to the project of the public of the public funds of the public f